 I find restaurant menus very overwhelming.
 The more pages a menu has, the more overwhelmed I become.
 I am certain if I go to hell when I die, it will be in the form of a place like the Cheesecake Factory, where they think it’s cute to have 30 pages of menu.
 That’s just stupid.

 I have the mindset if food doesn’t make you smile or even moan with appreciation, you shouldn’t put it in your body.
 People tend to get kind of uncomfortable around me eating.
-And waitresses give you zero time to make this super life-altering decision.
+And servers give you zero time to make this super life-altering decision.
 What if I choose the wrong thing?
 What if I hate it?
 What if the cheese curds are yellow, not white?
 I don’t even know what half of these words are!
 Should I ask?
 Will she scoff at me?
 Do I want soup?
 Salad?
 Breakfast?
 Lunch?
 WHAT DO I WANT!!??

 I prefer the one-pagers, and I’m talking about the ones with huge lettering that you flip over and wiggle with happiness when you find it gloriously blank.
 Or better yet, the places that have the chef’s choice option.
 No decision at all.
 I get what I get and I don’t throw a fit.
 And yes, I will pay extra for that.